SETS-Interviews/hc-20200330/README.md

 Nick Laird-Clowes

-Example actor search and results:
+Example actor search and results - Search an actor's name and returns all movies that he/she has appeared in.

 $ cli actor Tom Hanks